 Top tip for families visiting Rome with kids: instead of buying water in the shops, refill your bottle at one of the many fountains or do like the locals: sip the beautiful , fresh, clean water freely flowing from the tap: it’s delicious and incredibly refreshing.
 Adults will easily master the art of fountain drinking, but kids are likely to get very wet very soon: unless it is the middle of the summer, have a change of clothes ready!

-A visit to Rome must include a visit to the forum and the colosseum: they are adjacent to each other and a sight to behold.
+A visit to Rome with children must include a visit to the forum and the colosseum: they are adjacent to each other and a sight to behold.

 At the bottom of the Palatine hill sits the Circo Massimo, the ancient Roman chariot racing stadium.
 Nowadays the ‘circus’ is just a large, poorly kept space, but it’s worth a visit for a couple of reasons.